dustinpfister/blog_posts/_posts/js-javascript-svg.md

 ### 1.3 - Generating svg with javaScript

 Another option is to create an svg element with javaScript and inject the svg element into the html with a method like appendChild.
-To do this I must use the document.createElementNS method that works just like the regular document.createElement method only this is a speshal name space method for creating svg elements.
+To do this I must use the document.createElementNS method that works just like the regular document.createElement method only this is a special name space method for creating svg elements.

 So then in my html I can just like to an external javaScript file.